 “If you lived there you could make it absolutely divine.” – Virginia Woolf to her sister Vanessa Bell on Charleston.

 In 1916 the artists Vanessa Bell and Duncan Grant along with their unconventional household moved to Charleston.
-Carried by love, life, art and friendship, Bell and Grant challenged conventions and transformed Charleston from a typical Sussex farmhouse into a decorative masterpiece and vibrant artists’ garden.
+Bell and Grant transformed this typical Sussex farmhouse with colour and vibrant decoration, turning it into a decorative masterpiece and vibrant artists’ garden.

-Visit Charleston and step into the only complete Bloomsbury interior in the world and let us tell you the stories of the remarkable people who lived, visited and worked at Charleston.
+Visitors to Charleston have the chance to enter the only complete Bloomsbury interior in the world, and to hear the stories of the remarkable people who lived, visited and worked at Charleston.

 1 March 2017 – 29 October 2017